Underwater Archaeologist, Shipwreck Historian, Author, Treasure Hunter, & Award-Winning Cartographer

 CLICK ON IMAGES HERE & BELOW TO SEE, HEAR & READ MORE

 Spurred on by childhood tales of pirates and adventure, Dr. E. Lee Spence, built his own diving gear and found his first shipwrecks the year he was twelve.
 That was 1959-1960.
 He has since found hundreds more wrecks and has worked on everything from Spanish galleons and pirate ships to Civil War blockade runners and twentieth century freighters.
-He has never forgotten the exciting dreams of his youth and is still making them come true.
+He remembers the exciting dreams of his youth and is still making them come true.
 One of those dreams was eating off the dinner plates and drinking wine recovered from the shipwrecks.
-Another was finding gold and silver coins, cannons, pistols, muskets and swords.
-He has lived all of those dreams and lots more.
+Another was finding gold and silver coins, cannons and swords.
+He has lived all of those and lots more.

-Video: “Dr. E. Lee Spence, Author/Treasure Hunter” by Tony Giambra
+Video by Tony Giambra: “Dr. E. Lee Spence, Author/Treasure Hunter.”

 Dr. Spence is an internationally known expert on shipwrecks and sunken treasures.
-He received one of the first five doctorates ever awarded for work in underwater archaeology (Doctor of Marine Histories, College of Marine Arts, 1972) and he has long been considered one of the founding fathers of marine archaeology.
+He received one of the first five doctorates (Doctor of Marine Histories, College of Marine Arts, 1972) ever awarded for marine archaeology anywhere in the world and he has long been considered one of the founding fathers of marine archaeology.

 Always an adventurer, Spence has traveled to a wide range of exotic places in the Far East, Europe, Central and South America.
 He has explored castles, palaces, shipwrecks, ancient ruins, secret tunnels, and subterranean and underwater caves.
 He has dived in the Great Lakes, the Atlantic, the Pacific, the Mediterranean, and the Caribbean.

-Although Dr. Spence has discovered numerous historically significant shipwrecks, including the Civil War blockade runner Georgiana and the Confederate submarine Hunley, he considers his identification of Charleston born banking and shipping magnate George Trenholm as the “Real Rhett Butler” to have been his most interesting non-shipwreck discovery.
+Although Dr. Spence has discovered numerous historically significant shipwrecks, including the Civil War blockade runner Georgiana and the Confederate submarine Hunley, he hasn’t only made discoveries underwater.
+He considers his identification of Charleston born banking and shipping magnate George Trenholm as the “Real Rhett Butler” to have been his most interesting non-shipwreck discovery.
+Trenholm’s fleet of fast steamers earned today’s equivalent of over one billion dollars running munitions, medicines, and merchandise through the Federal blockade.
+By the end of the Civil War, Trenholm was a major figure in the Confederate government.
+The United States actually charged Trenholm with treason and claimed he had made off with and concealed hundreds of millions in Confederate assets.
+Trenholm died without revealing his secrets.
+Spence is currently trying to uncover them.

 The State of South Carolina’s claim of ownership to the Civil War submarine Hunley was based on Spence’s 1970 discovery of that vessel and his subsequent gift of his salvage rights to it to the State.
 Spence’s gift of his rights was made in September of 1995 at the official request of the Attorney General of South Carolina and the South Carolina Hunley Commission.